abemscac/pies-doc/docs/react/define-a-component.md

 In class components:

-- Component (class) must extend `React.Component` to make it a React component.
+- Component (class) must extend `React.Component<P, S>` to make it a React component; `P` and `S` are optional types for props and state respectively.
-- Props, states, and methods must be accessed using `this` keyword.
+- Props, state, and methods must be accessed using `this` keyword.
 - Props would be the first argument of constructor; we can access props outside constructor using `this.props`.
 - States are stored in an object called `state` which is initiated in the constructor.
 - `React.Component` provides us a `setState()` method to update values in `this.state`.